 ** Note: A version of this article appeared in the Huffington Post.

 So I published the book (very quietly, and using a pseudonym).
-I did it to chronicle my own experiences with crippling retroactive jealousy, and to show others how to overcome it like I had done.
+I did it to chronicle my own experiences with crippling retroactive jealousy, and to show others how to overcome it as I had done.
 I was (and am) proud of it.
-However, given my tiny audience, at first I thought I might sell four or five copies a month.
+However, given my tiny audience, at first, I thought I might sell four or five copies a month.

 How wrong I was.

 Flash forward to today:

 This blog is the most visited website on the internet concerning retroactive jealousy (visitors from over 110 countries to date!).
 I’ve sold almost a thousand copies of the guidebook (not bad for a self-published e-book).
 I’ve connected with hundreds of men and women all over the world who have sent me letters describing their experiences with retroactive jealousy, and my book.
 I take on a small, but growing number of coaching clients to help them overcome RJ.
 I have created a bestselling online course and gathered an awesome community of RJ sufferers working together to get this thing beat.

 On a more personal note, life has never been better.
 My website has enabled me to spend the last seven months traveling in South America, living in the most beautiful city in Colombia, and doing what I love for a living.
 I share an awesome apartment with some awesome friends.
 The new book (details coming soon!) is about 50% done, and I think it might be the finest thing I’ve ever done.
 My readership is growing and, thanks to people like you, I think I might be able to make a go of it as a full-time writer.